brandoncox/jdv-demo/README.md

 # jdv-demo

 A demonstration JBoss Data Virtualization project that creates an [OData](http://www.odata.org) REST api that serves federated data from Postgresql, REST and Excel.
+Role based security is also applied for column masking and row filtering

 ## Build and Run
 Import this project in JBoss Developer Studio (version 11.0)  as a Teiid Modeling project